How should we score athletes and candidates: geometric scoring rules: Geometric scoring rules

-An athlete is a \textbf{unanimous loser} just if the athlete is ranked last in every race.
-A ranking rule satisfies \textbf{independence of unanimous losers} if the unanimous loser is ranked last in the overall ranking, and removing the unanimous loser from every race leaves the overall ranking of the other athletes unchanged.

-Symmetrically, an athlete is a \textbf{unanimous winner} when ranked first in every race. \textbf{Independence of unanimous winners} is satisfied if the unanimous winner is ranked first in the overall ranking, and removing the unanimous winner from every race leaves the overall ranking of the other athletes unchanged.

-Next, note that hitherto we have not been precise about how we go about recalculating the total scores when an athlete has been dropped.
-The issue is that if we use the values $s_1,\dots,s_m$ to score $m$ athletes, if we remove an athlete we are left with $m$ scores and $m-1$ athletes.
-In principle we need another set of $t_1,\dots,t_{m-1}$ scores to score $m-1$ athletes, and indeed a separate vector of $k$ scores to score any $k$.
-In practice most sporting events simply obtain the $t_i$ values by trimming the first sequence, i.e. $t_1,\dots,t_{m-1}=s_1,\dots,s_{m-1}$, and $s_m$ is dropped, but our definition of a scoring rule will allow full generality in what scores are used for any number of athletes.

-\begin{definition} For every number $k$ of athletes, $k\leq m$, a \textbf{positional scoring rule}, or a \textbf{scoring rule} for short, defines a sequence of $k$ real numbers $s_1^k,\ldots,s_k^k$.
-For a profile, an athlete receives a score $s_j^k$ for position~$j$ in an individual ranking.
+\begin{definition} Let $M$ be the number of potential athletes (either finite or $M=\infty)$.
+For every number $m$ of athletes, $m\leq M$, a \textbf{positional scoring rule}, or a \textbf{scoring rule} for short, is defined by a sequence of $m$ real numbers $s_1^m,\ldots,s_m^m$.
+For a profile, an athlete receives a score $s_j^m$ for position~$j$ in an individual ranking.
 The sum of scores across all rankings gives the athlete's total score.
-The total scores determine the total ranking: athletes with higher total scores are ranked higher, athletes with equal total scores are ranked equally.
+The total scores determine the overall ranking: athletes with higher total scores are ranked higher, athletes with equal total scores are ranked equally.

-For example, \textbf{plurality} is the scoring rule with scores $(1,0,\ldots,0)$ for each $k$, while \textbf{antiplurality} corresponds to scores $(1,\ldots,1,0)$ and \textbf{Borda} -- to $(k-1,k-2,\ldots,1,0)$. \end{definition}
+For example, \textbf{plurality} is the scoring rule with scores $(1,0,\ldots,0)$ for each $m$, while \textbf{antiplurality} corresponds to scores $(1,\ldots,1,0)$, and \textbf{Borda} to $(m-1,m-2,\ldots,1,0)$. \end{definition}

-Of course it is possible that two athletes attain the same total score, and are thus tied in the final ranking.
+Of course, it is possible that two athletes attain the same total score, and are thus tied in the final ranking.
 In general, this problem is unavoidable -- if two athletes perform completely symmetrically vis-\`a-vis each other, no reasonable procedure can distinguish between them.
 However, if things are not quite so extreme, ties can be broken via a secondary procedure -- for example, in the case of the IBU we have seen that ties are broken with the number of first place finishes.
 This gives rise to the notion of a generalised scoring rule, where ties in the initial ranking are broken with a secondary sequence of scores, any remaining ties with a third, and so on.